 Your professional reputation is one of your most valuable assets.
 If an employer or former employer unfairly harms you in this area, it can cost you a job, a client, or other financial opportunities.
-From his Manhattan Beach office, employment law attorney Vincent Calderone has two decades of experience protecting the reputations of workers in Orange County and other areas of Southern California.
-You may be entitled to compensation from a former employer who has damaged you in this way.Pursue a California Lawsuit Based on Defamation
+Knowledgeable employment law attorney Vincent Calderone has two decades of experience protecting the reputations of workers in Orange County and other areas of Southern California.
+An El Segundo defamation lawyer can help you seek compensation from a former employer who has damaged you in this way.Pursue a California Lawsuit Based on Defamation

 If an entity spreads harmful and false information about a former worker, the individual may be able to bring a defamation case.
 In California, defamation is an intentional tort with four elements that must be shown to establish liability: